Beast-max/Moive-App-/README.md

 it show detail about movie top , rated popular upcoming movie

-used youtube api to show video trailer of moview
+used youtube api to show video trailer of movie